Contents On This Page

 Steps On How To Buff Nails Without A Buffer

-If you can remember, I earlier said at the beginning of this article that its possible to buff your nail to a high shine without making use of a buffer right?
+If you can remember, I earlier said at the beginning of this article that it’s possible to buff your nail to a high shine without making use of a buffer right?

 Well, I wasn’t drinking or probably had any substances in my mouth while saying that, I actually meant every word I said to you and I’m here to prove it to you.

-Few years ago, I had to relocate to a new area for reasons best known to me.
+A few years ago, I had to relocate to a new area for reasons best known to me.

-So then came a time i seriously needed to buff my nails.
+So then came a time I seriously needed to buff my nails.
 I checked where I had kept my nail buffer and I couldn’t find it.

 I quickly searched the available stores close by but couldn’t find any.
 It’s not that they don’t sell nail buffers, I was new so I wouldn’t know where to actually get them